mbogoevici/spring-xd-docs/Type-conversion.md

 org.springframework.social.twitter.api.Tweet@6e878e7c

 Arguably, this output is not as useful as the JSON representation.
 Setting the outputType to application/json causes XD to convert the default type to a JSON string before piping it to the next module.
-This almost equivalent to:
+This is almost equivalent to:

            twittersearch | file --inputType=application/json